IQisMySenpai/LangDetection/README.md

 ## About The Project

-We needed a language detection which recognizes a language not using ai, but on the words matched a certain language.
+We needed a language detection which recognizes a language not using ai, but on how many words matched a certain language.
+We are using the most common words of the languages that we need.

 ### Built With